VitoVan/calm/README.md

   Disable calm [core](https://www.sbcl.org/manual/#Saving-a-Core-Image), it was enabled by default to reduce the startup time

+- `NO_SCREENSAVER=1`

+  Disable screensaver, in case you want to keep the screen on.

 Read-only:

 - `CALM_DIR`

-  This variable holds the path of the directory where calm binary locates
+  This variable holds the path of the directory where calm binary exists

 - `APP_DIR`

   This variable holds the path of the directory where calm was started up (aka `pwd`)